Do you want a cookie?

 Quick Overview

-Pruning gooseberries: how to do it
+Pruning a gooseberry bush: how to do it

 In general, gooseberries are pruned according to the same pattern every year: